CarlGroth/Carl-Bot/readme.md

 Do a wowhead search by enclosing your query with [[double square brackets]]

-You have a 1/25000 chance per message sent to receive a legendary.
-Create a role named "Legendary" for a role to be assigned as well.

-Nicknames and roles are saved, this means that if someone leaves and rejoins their name and roles will be readded.

 Direct file uploads of the filetype `.mkv .mov .mp4 .webm` will prompt the user to upload it to streamable for it to embed.